 In 2010, he was commissioned by the Hanseatic City of Hamburg to prepare an expert opinion for the event area of the planned „Centre for Jazz, Pop and Contemporary Music Hamburg“.

 In addition to his intensive travel activities, which led him to all important international jazz festivals and concerts all over the world, from 1992 to 2005 he was a founding member and board member of the „Europe Jazz Network“ (www.europejazz.net), the association of European concert directors, and from 2002 to 2004 he accompanied the project „Europe Jazz Odyssey“ within the framework of the EU funding programme „Culture 2000“.
 He is a founding member of the Federal Jazz Conference (www.bkjazz.de) and here responsible for European issues.

 Reiner Michalke was a founding member and until 2005 speaker of Off Cologne – Verband mittelständischer Kulturwirtschaftsbetriebe e.V. and speaker of KulturNetz Köln – an association of the independent cultural scene in Cologne.
 From 1984 to 2005, he was an „expert resident“ on the Cultural Committee of the Council of the City of Cologne (for Bündnis 90/die Grünen).

-Currently he is a member of the music advisory board of the Goethe-Institut (since 2016).
+From 2016 to 2021 he was member of the music advisory board of the Goethe-Institut.